fenajain/LGMVIP_Internship/Internship_Task 1.4/readme.md

 ## **Introducing Applying Sketch Filter to an Image**

 *Are you interested in transforming your images into captivating sketches?
-Look no further!*
+Look no further...!*

 This repository provides a simple and efficient method for applying a sketch filter to an image using Python.